CentreForDigitalHumanities/I-analyzer/documentation/Indexing-corpora.md

 # Indexing corpora

-Indexing is the step to read the source data of the corpus and load it into elasticsearch, which makes the data available through the I-analyzer interface.
+Indexing is the step to read the source data of the corpus and load it into elasticsearch.
+Elasticsearch creates an *index* of the data, which makes it available for efficient searching and aggregations.

+This step is necessary to make a dataset available in the I-analyzer interface.
+Note that indexing can take a significant amount of time (depending on the amount of data).

 You can start indexing once you have:
 - Created a definition for the corpus